-It is a statutory requirement to check on appointment that other members of school staff who may be engaged to carry out some teaching work unsupervised and/or undirected such as certain HLTAs or those with QTS who may in the future be engaged to carry out some teaching work without supervision, are not prohibited from teaching.
-Although such individuals may not have a Teacher Reference number, they must be checked against the 'GTCE' list and the 'Teachers and others prohibited from the profession' list.
+It is a statutory requirement to check on appointment that other members of school staff who may be engaged to carry out some teaching work unsupervised and/or undirected such as unqualified teachers, certain HLTAs or those with QTS who may in the future be engaged to carry out some teaching work without supervision, are not prohibited from teaching.
+Although such individuals may not have a Teacher Reference number, they must be checked using the 'Check a teacher's record' website.

 There is no statutory requirement for a prohibition check to be made on applications for any other school staff position unless they will carry out unsupervised/undirected teaching work.
 This means that, generally, when appointing into teaching assistant (TA) or other non-teaching positions, prohibition checks will not be required.
+If a TA later progresses within the school system to become an HLTA, schools must check to ensure they are not prohibited from teaching prior to the promotion being offered.